timotejroiko/sweph/README.md

 * While worker_threads are supported, the underlying C library is single threaded and contains process-wide settings.
 Functions such as `set_ephe_path()` or `set_sid_mode()` will affect the entire process, including all worker_threads.
 While you can still use worker_threads as long as you don't change settings from other threads in the middle of calculations, true thread-safe multithreading can only be achieved using child_process.

 * This library is a C/C++ add-on designed for Node.JS only, it will not work in browsers, other JS engines or in any other environment that does not support native C/C++ add-ons made with Node's N-API.
-In order to install this library, the target system must have the necessary build tools installed, such as `python`, `make` and `gcc` on Linux, `xcode` on Mac, `visual c++ build tools` on Windows, and/or other equivalent solutions.
+Prebuilt binaries are included for supported platforms.
+If no matching prebuild is available for the target system, installation falls back to a native build and requires the necessary build tools, such as `python`, `make` and `gcc` on Linux, `xcode` on Mac, `visual c++ build tools` on Windows, and/or other equivalent solutions.

 ## Copyright

-Copyright © 2021-2023, Timotej Valentin Rojko
+Copyright © 2021-2026, Timotej Valentin Rojko

-This library is offered free of charge for any type of use, including commercial use, however, if you're an individual or a company using this library in commercial products and/or services, consider subscribing to the appropriate sponsorship level [here](https://github.com/sponsors/timotejroiko) and get priority support for your business.
+This library is offered free of charge for any type of use, including commercial use.
+If you rely on it in personal or commercial projects, consider sponsoring the project to help fund maintenance, updates, and support.